-- protect people who lack capacity, and - help them take part, as much as possible, in decisions that affect them - assist and support people who may lack capacity to make particular decisions, not to restrict or control their lives (in line with the Human Rights Act 1995).
+- protect people who lack capacity, and - help them take part, as much as possible, in decisions that affect them.

+They aim to assist and support people who may lack capacity to make particular decisions, not to restrict or control their lives (in line with the Human Rights Act 1995).